Courses and Requirements

 Organic Synthesis Toward Improved Human Health.

 Spectroscopy and synthesis.
 Exploration of advanced techniques in spectroscopic identification of organic compounds, including mass spectrometry and two-dimensional NMR spectroscopy.
 Study of strategies for the synthesis of complex molecules with examples taken from the primary chemical literature.
 Offered in alternate years.
-Next offered Fall 2016.
 Prerequisite, 255.
+Offered in alternate years.
 I Rosenstein.

 Advanced Organic Chemistry II.